 - Wipe everything off with a washcloth and lukewarm water

 Certain oils will take out blackheads for some people, while others will break out from them.
 The key to Oil Cleansing is to try out different oils until you find one that works, start with oils that are non comodogenic if you are uncertain.

-5.)
-Egg White Facial Mask to get rid of blackheads
+6.)
+Egg White Face Mask to get rid of blackheads

 Egg white is a great DIY natural face mask to not only unclog your open pores, but also tighten them temporarily afterwards.
 Resulting in great short term success without too many side-effects.
-The keep your pores tight, you will have to use this mask approximately 3 times a week.
+The keep your pores tight, you will have to use the mask approximately 3 times a week.
 You can also combine it with an AHA exfoliant to have longer lasting effect.
 Egg white can be drying, so do not use this every day.
 If you want to see the effects of an egg white face mask without making your hands dirty, you can also get a premade mask.

 To use an egg white mask you require an egg, a bowl and some toilet paper or a tissue.
 Break it and let the egg white drop into a bowl.